Future of the Royal Australian Navy: Anzac-class helicopter frigate

-Final Operating Capability is scheduled for October 2017.
-The vessels are expected to remain in service until 2032 where they will be replaced with up to nine frigates designed primarily for anti-submarine warfare.
+Final Operating Capability was scheduled for October 2017.
+The vessels were expected to remain in service until 2032 where they will be replaced with up to nine frigates designed primarily for anti-submarine warfare.

-Further upgrades under the so-called AMCAP upgrade include the replacement of the ageing Air Search Radar capability with the new CEAFAR L-band long-range air search radar.
-Designed and produced by CEA Technologies, this new radar technology will also be part of the combat system on board the Hunter-class frigates which will replace the Anzac-class frigates.
-Other major work as part of AMCAP upgrade include:
+Further upgrades under the Anzac Midlife Capability Assurance Program, AMCAP, started in 2018 and were completed in 2026.

+The upgrades included using CEAFAR L-band long-range air search radar also planned for use on the Hunter-class frigates.

+Other major work as part of AMCAP upgrade included: